Updated: Jun 16

 His name was Boden.
 He was seventeen, the oldest of the company, the tallest, and the toughest.
-His long, sun-bleached hair was bound behind his head, and his dark brown eyes – double-irised, as all Taranor eyes are – were intent on the orange in his hands as he sliced it into segments with his hunting knife.
+His long, sun-bleached hair was bound behind his head, and his dark eyes – with their double-ringed Taranor irises – were intent on the orange in his hands as he sliced it into segments with his hunting knife.

-- Extract from the prologue to Silent Skies
+- Extract from the Prelude to Silent Skies

 The following is an extract from the first chapter of Silent Skies...

 “Well, a Tuthervarr is a hero,” you might answer.
 “A fierce warrior; the bane of all that is wicked…”

 And you would not be wrong – though you would not be wholly right, either.
 You see, it was a clan – a family – before it became anything else; a family you will learn much about as we wander through this chronicle.
 Let me introduce you to a boy named Boden – the son of a Tuthervarr traveller and a Taranor orphan.